 Considering the relatively small share of the takaful industry, takaful sector is still a niche market in the global Islamic finance industry.
-In spite of its share, the takaful industry continued its upward trend in most countries.
+Despite its share, the takaful industry continued its upward trend in most countries.
 Population growth and robust regulatory environment present opportunities for takaful sector to expand.
-The Global takaful contributions reached USD 26 billion in 2016 and were mainly driven by the top four countries that are holding 85% of the total takaful contributions: Saudi Arabia (38%), Iran (34%), Malaysia (7%) and UAE (6%).
+The global takaful contributions reached USD 26.1 billion in 2017 and were mainly driven by the GCC region which had USD 11.7 billion takaful contribution.
+It was followed by MENA Countries (excl-GCC) [USD 10.3 billion], South East Asia Pacific [USD 3.9 billion], South Asia [USD 0.2 billion] and Sub-Saharan Africa [USD 0.01 billion].
+The top four countries that are holding 87% of the total takaful contributions in 2017, has not changed: Saudi Arabia, Iran, Malaysia and UAE.